ifmain/BLIP-Easy-Trainer/README.md

 # blip_ezTrain.py

-A script for training a BLIP (Bootstrapping Language-Image Pre-training) model on custom datasets with configurable training parameters using command line arguments.
+A script for training a BLIP model on custom datasets with configurable training parameters using command line arguments.
 This script leverages the HuggingFace Transformers library and PyTorch for efficient processing and training.

 ## Features